dkrajzew/gresiblos/docs/use_entries.md

 * **filename**

-Some meta information is used by the php file that reads the generated json-file with all entries' meta information and should be thereby included.
+Some meta information is used by the php file that reads the generated json-file with all entries&#39; meta information and should be thereby included.
 The according keys are:

 * **title**
 * **filename**